-The Individuation Quartet/Quintet is a contemporary jazz ensemble combining aspects of classical minimalism, postminimalism, and world rhythms with modern jazz.
+The Individuation Quartet/Quintet is a contemporary jazz ensemble which combines aspects of classical minimalism, postminimalism, and world rhythms with modern jazz.

-Its sound focuses on rhythmic techniques prevalent in modern jazz (odd and mixed meters, rhythmic cycles, and polyrhythm); chromaticism drawn from contemporary jazz and classical music; and textural and temporal elements of minimalism.
+Its sound focuses on rhythms prevalent in modern jazz (odd and mixed meters, rhythmic cycles, and polyrhythm); chromaticism drawn from contemporary jazz and classical music; and textural and temporal elements of minimalism.

 The quartet's first release is Individuation (Destiny Records, 2014), with Dialogical to be released in March 2019.

 The Individuation Quintet adds: